 He has worked as behaviour change and communication consultant for Sightsavers and the World Health Organization, carrying out research and developing communication strategies in various West African countries.
 He is currently completing his masters in public health at Tulane University.

-Mike was the Director of Major Giving at Sightsavers.
-Mike led an international team who built and stewarded relationships with major individual donors, trusts and corporate partners, and managed Sightsavers’ events portfolio.
-Mike worked across a number of fundraising markets, with a focus on the UK, the US and the Middle East.
-He played a role in organisational management as a member of the Management Team.
+Mike was formerly Director of Major Giving at Sightsavers, leading an international team who built and stewarded relationships with major individual donors, trusts and corporate partners, and managed Sightsavers’ events portfolio.
+He worked across a number of fundraising markets, with a focus on the UK, the US and the Middle East.
+He played a role in organisational management as a member of Sightsavers’ management team.

 Prior to joining Sightsavers in 2013, Mike worked for Breast Cancer Campaign and Marie Curie.